knative/serving/docs/runtime-contract.md

 - The container MAY be killed when the container is inactive.
 Serverless computation relies on inbound requests to determine container activeness.
+  The container is sent a `SIGTERM` signal when it is killed to allow for a graceful shutdown of existing ressources and conenctions.
+If the container has not shut down after a defined grace period, the container is forcibly killed via a `SIGKILL` signal.
+The container MUST handle inbound connection shutdown gracefully to guarantee error free operation.
 - The environment MAY restrict the use of `prestart`, `poststart`, and `poststop` hooks to platform operators rather than developers.
 All of these hooks are defined in the context of the runtime namespace, rather than the